aimms/documentation/datalink/providers.rst

 -----------

 DateTime
-    The Calender format in AIMMS is transfered in an internal binary format to DataLink.
+    The Calender format in AIMMS is transferred in an internal binary format to DataLink.
 The current CSVProvider cannot translate this into a string that is needed for the CSV format, so DateTime is not supported yet.